auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 structure reveals that with prefixed salts, finding a single collision on the compression function can be enough to produce an infinite family of collisions, as a single collision can propagate throughout the rest of the computation.
 This is something that does not happen with suffixed salts.
-This is inherent to any streaming implementation.
+Some variation of this argument is inherent to any streaming implementation.

 In the context of SHA256, any prefixed salt can be removed 64 bytes at a time, replaced by modifications to the 256-bit state.
 This is an example of _partial